 Revenues from transactions with franchisees and unconsolidated affiliates primarily include revenues derived from the Company's central procurement model whereby food and paper products are centrally purchased and then mainly sold to KFC and Pizza Hut franchisees and unconsolidated affiliates.
-The decrease for the quarter, excluding the impact of F/X, was mainly due to the acquisition of Suzhou KFC.
+The quarter and year to date decrease, excluding the impact of F/X, was mainly due to the acquisition of Suzhou KFC, partially offset by increase in revenue driven by system sales growth of franchisees and unconsolidated affiliates.